Internet-Enabled RTPS

 UseRtpsRelay=1

-The RtpsRelay itself is an OpenDDS application.
-The source code is located in tools/rtpsrelay.
-Security must be enabled to build the RtpsRelay.
-See Building OpenDDS with Security Enabled.
 Each RtpsRelay process has a set of ports for exchanging RTPS messages with the participants called the “vertical” ports and a set of ports for exchanging RTPS messages with other relays called the “horizontal” ports.

 The command-line options for the RtpsRelay:

--Id <string>#
+-Id <string>

 This option is mandatory and is a unique id associated with all topics published by the relay.

 Determines the base network address used for receiving RTPS message from other relays.
-By default, the relay listens on the first IP network and uses port 11444 for SPDP messages, 11445 for SEDP messages, and 11446 for data messages.
+By default, the relay listens on the first IP network interface and uses port 11444 for SPDP messages, 11445 for SEDP messages, and 11446 for data messages.

--VerticalAddress <address>#
+-VerticalAddress <address>

 Determines the base network address used for receiving RTPS messages from the participants.
 By default, the relay listens on 0.0.0.0:4444 for SPDP messages, 0.0.0.0:4445 for SEDP messages, and 0.0.0.0.4446 for data messages.

--RelayDomain <domain>#
+-RelayDomain <domain>

 Sets the DDS domain used by the Relay Participant.
 The default is 0.

--ApplicationDomain <domain>#
+-ApplicationDomain <domain>

 Sets the DDS domain used by the Application Participant.
 The default is 1.

--UserData <string>#
+-UserData <string>

 Set the contents of the Application Participant’s UserData QoS policy to the provided string.

--BufferSize <integer>#
+-BufferSize <integer>

 Send of send and receive buffers in bytes

--Lifespan <seconds>#
+-Lifespan <seconds>

 RtpsRelay will only forward a datagram to a client if it has received a datagram from the client in this amount of time.
 Otherwise, participant is marked as not alive.
 The default is 60 seconds.

--InactivePeriod <seconds>#
+-InactivePeriod <seconds>

 RtpsRelay will mark participant as not active if does not receive a datagram from the client in this amount of time.
 The default is 60 seconds.

--AllowEmptyPartition 0|1#
+-AllowEmptyPartition 0|1

 Allow client participants with no partitions.
 Defaults to 1 (true).

--IdentityCA <path>#
+-IdentityCA <path>

 Provide identity CA file for DDS Security.

--PermissionsCA <path>#
+-PermissionsCA <path>

 Provide permissions CA file for DDS Security.

--IdentityCertificate <path>#
+-IdentityCertificate <path>

 Provide identity certificate file for DDS Security.

--IdentityKey <path>#
+-IdentityKey <path>

 Provide identity key file for DDS Security.

--Governance <path>#
+-Governance <path>

 Provide governance file for DDS Security.

--Permissions <path>#
+-Permissions <path>

 Provide permissions file for DDS Security.

--RestartDetection 0|1#
+-RestartDetection 0|1

 Setting to 1 causes the relay to track clients by the first 6 bytes of their RTPS GUID and source IP address and clean up older sessions with the same key.
 The default is 0 (false).

--LogWarnings 0|1#
+-LogWarnings 0|1

 Enable/disable logging of warning events.

--LogDiscovery 0|1#
+-LogDiscovery 0|1

 Enable/disable logging of discovery events.

--LogActivity 0|1#
+-LogActivity 0|1

 Enable/disable logging of activity events.

--LogRelayStatistics <seconds>#
+-LogRelayStatistics <seconds>

--LogHandlerStatistics <seconds>#
+-LogHandlerStatistics <seconds>

--LogParticipantStatistics <seconds>#
+-LogParticipantStatistics <seconds>

 Write statistics for the various event types to the log at the given interval, defaults to 0 (disabled).

--PublishRelayStatistics <seconds>#
+-PublishRelayStatistics <seconds>

--PublishHandlerStatistics <seconds>#
+-PublishHandlerStatistics <seconds>

--PublishParticipantStatistics <seconds>#
+-PublishParticipantStatistics <seconds>

 Configure the relay to publish usage statistics on DDS topics at the given interval, defaults to 0 (disabled).

--LogThreadStatus 0|1#
+-LogThreadStatus 0|1

 If thread monitoring is enabled, log the status of the threads in the RtpsRelay, defaults to 0 (disabled).

--ThreadStatusSafetyFactor <integer>#
+-ThreadStatusSafetyFactor <integer>

 Restart if thread monitoring is enabled and a thread has not checked in for this many reporting intervals, default 3.

--UtilizationLimit <decimal>#
+-UtilizationLimit <decimal>

 If thread monitoring is enabled, the RtpsRelay will not accept new client participants if the CPU utilization of any thread is above this limit, default .95.

--PublishRelayStatus <seconds>#
+-PublishRelayStatus <seconds>

 Setting this to a positive integer causes the relay to publish its status at that interval.

--PublishRelayStatusLiveliness <seconds>#
+-PublishRelayStatusLiveliness <seconds>

 Setting this to a positive integer causes the relay to set the Liveliness QoS on the relay status topic.

--MetaDiscoveryAddress <host>:<port>#
+-MetaDiscoveryAddress <host>:<port>

-Listening address for the meta discovery server, default is 0.0.0.0:8080.
+Listening address for the meta discovery HTTP server, default is 0.0.0.0:8080.

--MetaDiscoveryContentType <content-type>#
+-MetaDiscoveryContentType <content-type>

--MetaDiscoveryContentPath <content>#
+-MetaDiscoveryContentPath <path>

--MetaDiscoveryContent <content>#
+-MetaDiscoveryContent <content>

-The content returned by the meta discovery config endpoint, default {}.
+The content returned by the meta discovery HTTP server /config endpoint, default is {}.
 If a path is specified, the content of the file will be used.

--MaxIpsPerClient <integer>#
+-MaxIpsPerClient <integer>

 The maximum number of IP addresses that the RtpsRelay will maintain for a client participant, defaults to 0 (infinite).

--RejectedAddressDuration <seconds>#
+-RejectedAddressDuration <seconds>

 Amount of time to reject messages from client participants that show suspicious behavior, e.g., those that send messages from the RtpsRelay back to the RtpsRelay.
 The default is 0 (disabled).